jonahgraham/cdt-pre-github-migration/CONTRIBUTING.md

 2. Code inspect and test and the patch
 3. If the patch is > 1,000 lines and from a non-committer, it must be submitted for IP review, i.e. CQ in IPZilla.
 See [IP Log](https://wiki.eclipse.org/Development_Resources/Automatic_IP_Log)
 4. Merge the Pull Request.
 Do so while keeping a clean history for CDT
 - Generally use "Squash and Merge" when merging the PR.
+    > I personally hate the squash-feature because it is an incentive to write one big commit insead of multiple small, easy to review commits.
+    > But that's probably a religious topic. ;)
+    > At least in my dev-environment most PR consist of multiple commits.

  As most PRs normally consist of multiple commits, with subsequent commits containing small fixes based on review feedback, this method keeps the long term CDT git history clean.
 - Use "Rebase and Merge" when the Pull Request has multiple commits separated in a logical fashion.
 - Only use "Create a Merge Commit" when there is a natural grouping that will be best expressed by showing two branches plus a merge commit.
 - It is not necessary for the commit to have a reference in the commit message to the pull request.
 This reference can be obtained from GitHub automatically.
 See this [Q&A](https://github.community/t/get-pull-request-associated-with-a-commit/13674)
 5. If there is an associated Issue, close the issue and set the milestone.

-### Setup CDT for development with Oomph

-The recommended flow for most users is to use the "Oomph" installer.
-With a few clicks you can get a fully working development environment.

-Use the Eclipse installer (Oomph) to setup the Eclipse installation and everything required to get started with CDT development.
-It downloads Eclipse, sets the API baseline, clones the CDT git repo and imports the projects for you.

-1. Download and run the Eclipse installer, available at https://www.eclipse.org/downloads/packages/installer.
-2. In the first page (product selection), click the preference button in the top-right corner and select the Advanced Mode button.
-  - If you are behind a proxy, at this point you might want to double check your network settings by clicking in the "Network Proxy Settings" at the bottom.
-3. Select Eclipse IDE for Eclipse Committers and select Latest as the product version.
-Click next.
-4. Under Eclipse Projects, select CDT.
-It should now be visible in the bottom list.
-Click next.
-5. Enter installation folder name, workspace name, etc. Click Next, Finish.
-6. The installer will download Eclipse, clone the git repository and import the sets of projects you selected.

-**TODO** Put in animated gif of install

-### Setup CDT for development, manual setup

-Many of the active Eclipse CDT developers manually setup their development environment instead of using Oomph as described above. *Developers new to Eclipse development should follow the Oomph instructions above.* The instructions in this section are brief and assume reader has experience in Eclipse development already.

-1. Use *Eclipse IDE for Eclipse Committers* for development of Eclipse CDT
-2. Import the projects from the repository that you are interested in.
-Other parts of CDT are available through the target platform so you can have only some of the projects imported into your workspace.
-3. The target platform to use is `releng/org.eclipse.cdt.target/cdt.target`
-4. The API baseline to use is `releng/org.eclipse.cdt.target/cdt-baseline.target` - see [Using API Tooling](POLICY.md#Using-API-Tooling)

 ### Building CDT (from the command line)